 - This format enables presenters to focus on digital storytelling and offer an opportunity for speakers with community-based expertise to share their experiences

 Abstracts will be assessed on:

 - Originality of the work

-- Fit for the proposed format (lecture vs. skill-building)
+- Fit for the proposed format (lecture, showcase, skill-building etc.)

 - Preference will be given to abstracts that pertain to Colorado or surrounding states in the region

-If you have any questions, please contact Allison Rosenthal, Associate Director of the Culture of Data conference, by clicking here.
+If you have any questions, please contact Allison Rosenthal, Director of the Culture of Data conference, at [email protected].